 Sleep Tips: How to (Actually) Get Your Child to Sleep

 Integrated Learning Strategies is excited to feature sleep tips with guest blogger Kyle Anderson.
 While many of the recommendations below are great for children and parents, some accommodations or exceptions may be made for children with learning challenges and learning disabilities.
+Integrated Learning Strategies (ILS) is a learning and academic center.
+As a reminder, ILS is not a health care provider and none of our materials or services provide a diagnosis or treatment of a specific condition or learning challenge you may see in your child or student.
+If you seek a diagnosis or treatment for your child or student, please contact a trained professional who can provide an evaluation of the child.

 Once you have children of your own, the phrase “sleeping like a baby” doesn’t sound as incredible.
 For the first few weeks of your child’s life, you were happy to attend to their every need, even if it meant waking up at two in the morning to soothe them back to sleep.
 However, now that they’re a toddler, having a child that won’t sleep is absolutely exhausting.
 Maybe they have a fear of missing out, they like to play, or they just don’t like sleeping.
 If you are having a hard time getting your child to sleep, use the tips and tricks below.